mathematiger/Hands_on_GraphXAI/README.md

 ## 3. Explore Class Expressions to find graphs of high fidelity for a heterogeneous BAShapes (Houses) Dataset

 Caution: Here you need to activate a new virtual environment in the root directory, called `hot2` in the VM, using `source hot2/bin/activate` and again navigate to your copied folder.
+The install requirements for pip are found in the `requirementshot2.txt` file.

 To start, run `run_ce_expl.sh`, which links to the code 'ce_gain.py'.